 Students entering 2012 and after: satisfies the Philosophical and Religious Perspectives requirement.

 Any two literature or culture courses.
 Limited to juniors and seniors.
 Priority will be given to majors, then minors.
-(Not offered in 2014-15.)
+(Spring 2017)